jfierrez/VideoRun2D/README.md

 ***
 # About
 We present VideoRun2D, a new markerless biomechanic sprint analysis system based on deep learning models.
-This system was initially described technically and scientifically in this [arXiv technical report](https://arxiv.org/abs/2409.10175) and published after peer review at [IAPR](https://iapr.org/)  Intl.
-Conf. on Pattern Recognition (ICPR) 2024.
+This system was initially described technically and scientifically in this [arXiv technical report](https://arxiv.org/abs/2409.10175) and published after peer review at (Under Review).